 A Chapter 7 bankruptcy case does not involve a plan of repayment as opposed to a Chapter 13 case.
 Instead, the bankruptcy trustee has the option/right to gather and sell the debtor’s nonexempt assets to pay back holders of claims (creditors) in accordance with the provisions of the Bankruptcy Code.
 Part of the debtor’s property may be subject to liens and mortgages that pledge the property to other creditors.
 In addition, the Bankruptcy Code will allow the debtor to keep certain “exempt” property; but a trustee may liquidate the debtor’s remaining assets.
 Potential debtors should be aware that filing of a petition under Chapter 7 may result in the loss of property.

 Click for more information on filing for Chapter 7 Bankruptcy.

-Chapter 7 VS Chapter 13 Bankruptcy: Find out when chapter 7 is better for you than chapter 13… Learn More
+Chapter 7 v Chapter 13 Bankruptcy: Find out when Chapter 7 is better for you than Chapter 13… Learn More

 Chapter 11 Bankruptcy

 Chapter 11 usually involves a corporation, partnership or an individual who does not qualify for either a Chapter 7 or Chapter 13 bankruptcy.
 A Chapter 11 debtor usually proposes a plan of reorganization to keep its business alive and pay creditors over time.
 People in business or individuals can also seek relief in Chapter 11.
 Generally, individuals who do not qualify for a Chapter 7 or Chapter 13 bankruptcy, due to constraints, will be forced to file a Chapter 11 bankruptcy.